cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   # 09:59:14.329 INFO  payment    Using payment channel 0x10f049519bc3f862e2b26e974be8666886228f30ea54aab06e2f23718afffab0
   ```

-* On starting the Ponder app, it creates a payment channel with the `ipld-eth-server`'s Nitro node and then starts the historical sync service
+* On starting the Ponder app in indexer mode, it creates a payment channel with the `ipld-eth-server`'s Nitro node and then starts the historical sync service

 * The sync service makes several ETH RPC requests to the `ipld-eth-server` to fetch required data; check the payment proxy server logs for charged RPC requests (`eth_getBlockByNumber`, `eth_getLogs`)